How To Hide Ownership Of A Company: 3 Simple Steps

 The main reason you might want to know how to hide ownership of a company is to prevent lawsuits.

-With that being said, the purpose of this article is to introduce the concept of anonymity, and one of the most effective tools for maintaining your anonymity is the Anonymous Trust.
+I'm going to talk about the concept of anonymity, and one of the most effective tools for maintaining your anonymity is the Anonymous Trust.
 When set up correctly, the anonymous trust can be extremely effective at hiding ownership of your company—which in turn prevents you from being sued.

 Here are three simple steps you can follow to hide company ownership and prevent lawsuits.

-Step #1: Form an Anonymous Trust
+Step #1: Form an Anonymous Trust For Your Business

 The Series LLC reduces your liability exposure, which effectively limits the potential damage a lawsuit can do to you.
 What it doesn't do is stop the lawsuit from happening in the first place.
 On the other hand, an anonymous trust can.
 If you truly want to make your company litigation proof and protect your assets, you need an anonymous land trust.